Parity Sheaves and Smith Theory: Introduction

+{ We wish to thank Boston College and the Massachusetts Institute of Technology where the authors carried out the bulk of this work as graduate students.
 We wish to thank Daniel Juteau, Pramod Achar, David Treumann, and Geordie Williamson for helpful discussions on topics related to this work.
 S.L. thanks David Treumann for conversations leading to this project and for providing travel funding while a graduate student.
 He also wishes to thank his advisor Solomon Friedberg for all his help and support.
-G.L. wishes particularly to thank Pramod Achar for bringing the work of David Treumann to his attention, and his advisor Roman Bezrukavnikov for all his financial support and encouragement.
+G.L. wishes particularly to thank Pramod Achar for bringing the work of David Treumann to his attention, and his advisor Roman Bezrukavnikov for all his support and encouragement.
+Finally, we thank the anonymous referee for several suggestions and corrections which dramatically improved the paper.}